The constant scalar curvature K\"ahler condition is very general: Main results

-To relate this to arc K-smistability and uniform arc K-stability at exponent $r$, we appeal to the numerical criteria of Theorems \ref{numerical} and \ref{numerical-stable}, which imply that semistability and stability of pairs may be tested through arcs.
-For each arc $\rho$ in $\GL(N_r+1)$, we thus wish to compute $\mu(\rho, [v_X,w_X])$.
-The arc $\rho$ produces a $\C\llparenthesis t\rrparenthesis$-point of $\Hilb_{h(k)}\left(\pr^{N_r}\right)$, hence a unique $\C{\llbracket t\rrbracket}$-point by the valuative criteria for properness and and separatedness applied to the Hilbert scheme.
-The weight $\mu(\rho,[v_X,w_X]) $ is then the degree of $\L_{\CM}$ restricted to this subscheme by \cite[Lemma 3.7]{DR}, which proves a general result relating degrees of line bundles to weights, where again the degree is meant in the same sense as Section \ref{sec:arcs-prelims} using the natural trivialisation of the arc.
+To relate this to arc K-semistability and uniform arc K-stability at exponent $r$, we appeal to the numerical criteria defining $\L_{\CM}$-semistability and stability.
+For each arc $\rho$ in $\GL(N_r+1)$, we thus wish to compute $\mu(\rho,[X])$.
+The arc $\rho$ produces a $\C\llparenthesis t\rrparenthesis$-point of $\Hilb_{h(k)}\left(\pr^{N_r}\right)$, hence a unique $\C{\llbracket t\rrbracket}$-point by the valuative criteria for properness and separatedness applied to the Hilbert scheme.
+The weight $\mu(\rho,[v_X,w_X]) $ is then the degree of $\L_{\CM}$ restricted to this subscheme by \cite[Lemma 3.7]{DR} (whose proof is similar to Lemma \ref{additivity}), where again the degree is meant in the same sense as Section \ref{sec:arcs-prelims} using the natural trivialisation of the arc.
 The arc $\rho$ also induces a model $(\X,\L)$ through from Remark \ref{rmk:arcs} (namely, by restricting the universal family over the Hilbert scheme) in such a way that since $\DF(\X,\L)$ is also defined through degrees of line bundles associated to the Knudsen--Mumford expansion, and where we use functoriality of this expansion.

 To understand the norm, we argue in a different manner and appeal to \cite[Corollary 4.7 (iii)]{DR}; while \cite{DR} assumes normality of $X$, the proof applies in general (or can be reduced to the normal case by normalising).